 serves: 4-6 (depending on how hearty you want the serving to be, what else you’re eating etc.)

-notes: Feel free to use red wine or vegetable stock in place of the stout if you feel it.
-I would skip the balsamic vinegar if you go the red wine route though–there should be enough acidity from the reduction of the wine.
+notes: I think it’s important to use a stout that you would normally drink on its own for this.
+If you don’t like it in the glass, the taste of it reduced down will not appeal to you either.
+Feel free to use a mix of red wine and vegetable stock in place of the stout if you like (like 1/4 cup red wine + 3/4 cup vegetable stock).
+I would skip the balsamic vinegar or drastically reduce the amount to a tiny splash if you go the red wine route though.
+There should be enough acidity from the reduction of the wine.

 3 tbsp grapeseed or other neutral oil + extra for greasing, divided